 The flesh is deep burnt orange in color.
 It has smooth creamy texture with big seeds.
 In terms of taste, it can rival Musang King in bitterness and sweetness.

 Nowadays, it is quite common for Black Thorn to fetch higher prices than Musang king.
 My personal opinion is that the high price is mainly due to the media hype.
 So due to the rarity and the high demand, the price of Black Thorn typically cost around $2 - $5 per kg more than Musang King.
-Worth it or not, you will have to judge by yourself.
+Is it worth the price?
+You will have to judge for yourself.